formewp/forme-codegen/spec.md

 - Initially this will at least work from within the codegen project folder ✅
 - Library will work globally even though not installed globally ✅
 - Library could be installed globally and `make` should work from within any relevant theme or plugin folder ✅
+- `ketch` should only work from within any relevant base install ✅
+- `bump` should only work from within a relevant theme or plugin folder

 ```bash
 # Just install it globally